 Examples Steps the School has Taken (Case Studies) School Council: Pupils are elected by pupils every academic year by ballot.
 All age groups are represented.
 Adults actively seek views and opinions from the School Council.
 Pupil Voice: We carry out pupil surveys and ask for feedback on all elements of school life.
-Parents/Carers /Guardians: Strong parental involvement through: Questionnaires Meet the teacher Parent's evenings Parent School Association (Friends) Readers Class helpers After school club leaders and helpers Attendance at school events Issues arising from our annual parent survey are addressed.
+I wish my Teacher knew.
+PASS survey.
+Emotionally Available Adult.
+NCLT Survey.
+Parents/Carers /Guardians: Strong parental involvement through: Questionnaires - NCLT December 2021 Meet the teacher Parent's evenings Parent School Association (Friends) Attendance at school events Issues arising from our annual parent survey are addressed.
 Each school newsletter includes an equality statement.
+COVID has impacted on this focus.
 Staff: Staff hold regular meetings where issues are raised and action taken.
 Teachers - weekly.
-Teaching Assistant's - fortnightly.
+Support staff - monthly.
 Teaching Assistant's welcome at Teacher PDM.
 Work force - We have adopted Cornwall Council Human Resources policies relating to recruitment, CPD and other areas of responsibility.
 The school promotes opportunity, fosters good relations and prohibits harassment in the work place.
 Local Community: The school engages local authority services to support potentially vulnerable pupils through the locality, takes a proactive multi agency approach.
 EWO and Education Psychology provide a statutory service to vulnerable children.
 Further to this it has ties with voluntary organisations such as Penhaligon's Friends who offer advice, training and counselling for bereaved children and families.
 The school has strong ties with the local and wider Church and community, this promotes good citizenship.
 Governors: Governors visit regularly, observing lessons, meeting pupils and staff.
 Governors are kept up-to-date through monitoring, meetings and reports.
-Satisfaction with our Our annual parent questionnaire shows a very positive service response to school life and the education of the children.
+(Severely restricted due to COVID but going forward, at least termly) Satisfaction with our Our annual parent questionnaire shows a very positive service response to school life and the education of the children.
 Analysis/Comments: Things we do well: Being aware and reacting to incidences that take place.
-Objectives: Pupil Questionnaire to be completed
+Objectives: Pupil Questionnaire to be completed (December 2022)